Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

-And the higher this metric, the more engaged visitors are with your site.
+The higher this metric, the more engaged visitors are with your site.

 So this will lead to more conversions and less bounce rate.

-And therefore a higher average time on site means that visitors are spending more time interacting with your content.
+Therefore a higher average time on site means that visitors are spending more time interacting with your content.